TobyG74/tiktok-api-dl/README.md

 ### Options

-- `postLimit` : Limit the number of posts to display
+- `commentLimit` : Limit the number of comments to display
 - `proxy` : Proxy for request

 ```js